oliver-dew/bevy_vox_scene/README.md

 ## Developing `bevy_vox_scene`

-After cloning this repo, use Cargo run the unit tests:
+After cloning this repo, use Cargo to run the unit tests:

 ```
 cargo test --lib